FREE VACCINES WITH EXAM

 - Bordetella.
 Puppies should receive the injectable version of the bordetella vaccine between the ages of six to eight weeks.
 They should then receive a second injectable booster four weeks later, or between the ages of 10 to 12 weeks.
 Adult dogs should receive a booster form of the bordetella vaccine every six to twelve months, depending on the risk factors for the dog.
 If you board your dog, take your dog to doggy daycare, or have your dog in any kind of training classes, the facility will likely require your dog to have the booster every six months.

 As is the case with human vaccines, pet vaccines carry a certain amount of risk and side effects.
 However, the benefits far outweigh the risks, and side effects are typically short-lived and very mild.
-For more information or to get your pet started on free vaccines for life, give us a call at 212-396–3020 today!
+For more information or to get your pet started on free vaccines for life with an exam, give us a call at 212-396–3020 today!